 - Patients seek confirmation of a diagnosis of HCM.
 For example, it is sometimes difficult to differentiate HCM from the athlete's heart syndrome, a mild thickening of the heart due to exercise conditioning or from hypertensive heart disease.

-To support our research efforts at St. Luke’s-Roosevelt, link to the Hypertrophic Cardiomyopathy Research Foundation for STLRH website.
+To financially support our research efforts at New York University, please visit our website for the Hypertrophic Cardiomyopathy Research Foundation.